Marquis Cooper: Early and personal life

 Cooper was the oldest child of KPNX sportscaster Bruce Cooper and wife Donna.
 He has a younger sister named Donielle.
-He was born in Mesa, Arizona and in raised in Gilbert, Arizona, and attended Gilbert Junior High School and Highland High School, where he became an All-State player in football.
+He was born in Mesa, Arizona and was raised in Gilbert, Arizona, and attended Gilbert Junior High School and Highland High School, where he became an All-State player in football.

 Though his grandfather worked in the athletic department of Arizona State University, Cooper attended the University of Washington.
 He graduated with a degree in sociology and was a member of the Pac-10 All-Conference team in 2003.
 Cooper and wife Rebekah, who met while attending the University of Washington, have a daughter named Delaney Christine.
 In the offseason, the family lived in Tampa, Florida.

 Professional career

 Tampa Bay Buccaneers

-Cooper was drafted by the Tampa Bay Buccaneers in the third round (79th overall) of the 2004 NFL Draft.
+Cooper was selected by the Tampa Bay Buccaneers in the third round (79th overall) of the 2004 NFL draft.
 He was released just before the start of the 2006 season, on September 2.